What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 The extent of allocation of risk is determined by several factors, including the stake of investment of a financial sponsor, promoters’ interest and level of involvement in the company, proposed life of the investment and whether there are other financial sponsors on the share capital table to provide commercial comfort.

 To the extent the risks are imminent and quantifiable, purchase price adjustment is the recommended route for a buyer.
 Buyers also at times will withhold purchase price to ensure smooth transition of the business from the sellers, cover any matter that will be addressed by the sellers over a period of time, and cover any potential claim that the buyer discovers on assuming control.
 Where purchase price adjustment or holdback is commercially not an option as most sellers will push back on these asks, buyers will typically require the sellers to rectify high risk items prior to completion of the transaction and lesser items (more clean-up) are left to be undertaken within a defined period of time, following completion.
 In the event any identified risks cannot be addressed prior to completion or which are not immediately quantifiable, such risk items are covered as specific indemnity matters or post completion covenants that the seller is expected to complete or abide by.
-Buyers will expect specific indemnity matters to not be limited by time or monetary caps whereas sellers will look to limit them at least to time (if not monetary caps).
+Buyers will expect specific indemnity matters to not be limited by time or monetary caps whereas sellers will look to limit them to time and basis the estimated monetary exposure.

 The limitation of liability in respect of claims relating to any breach of warranties are also subject matter of debate between the parties.
 It is fairly common for there to be, inter alia, time caps, monetary caps and thresholds (de-minimis and basket) to bring a claim.